We will help you in any negotiation

 That’s the basics but it gets more difficult when the Thai can’t speak more than basic English and you can’t say much more than sawadee khrap.

-Save yourself a headache and let Retire In Thailand help you, whether it is buying a car, buying furniture, dealing with your banker, a government employee or any other situation you find yourself in.
+Save yourself a headache and let me help you, whether it is buying a car, buying furniture, dealing with your banker, a government employee or any other situation you find yourself in.